The Complete Guide to Pickleball Game Rules and Guidelines

 Basic Rules and Object of the Pickleball Game

 The primary objective of pickleball is to score points by making your opponent commit a fault or mistake.
-The game is typically played to 11, 15, or 21 points, with a winning margin of 2 points.
-Players must win the game by at least 2 points.
+Standard games are typically played to 11 points, with a winning margin of 2 points.
+In Major League Pickleball (MLP) format, games are played to 25 points (changed from 21 in 2024), also requiring a 2-point winning margin.
+In round robin play or tournament settings, games may be played to 15 points, with the same requirement to win by at least 2 points

-Scoring, Only the serving team can score points, and a point is won on every rally.
+Scoring, Only the serving team can score points in traditional pickleball, and a point is won on every rally.
 To serve, a player must be positioned behind the baseline, and the serve must clear the non-volley zone (kitchen).
 Points are scored when the receiving team commits a fault or when the serving team wins the rally.
+However, in Major League Pickleball (MLP) formatting, rally scoring is used, and the first team to reach 25 points wins the game, a rule change implemented in 2024.

 Side-Out, If the serving team faults, the opposing team gets the chance to serve.
 This is known as a "side-out," and the serving team loses its opportunity to score points until they regain the serve.